 The Beautyrest Black features one supportive layer of pocketed coils.
 As with the Saatva, the springs lend the mattress bounciness and support.
 A thin layer of memory foam adds a smidge of pressure relief, but sleepers are unlikely to sink into the mattress.
 This means a sleeper’s hips should stay elevated and their spine aligned when they’re on their back and stomach.
 Back and stomach sleepers aren’t the only people who might like this bed; it could also be a good option for folks who tend to sleep hot.
 The cover is breathable, and the gel infusion in the memory foam helps draw heat away from a sleeper’s body.

 After looking closely at these mattresses’ constructions, standout features include the coil-on-coil construction on the Saatva and the supportiveness of the Beautyrest Black.
 Both mattresses offer support, bounce, and a touch of pressure relief.
 The Saatva is likely to offer more comfort than the Beautyrest Black, so it could be the better option for combo sleepers.
-Meanwhile, the Beautyrest Black should be supportive enough for strict back or stomach sleepers.
+Meanwhile, the Beautyrest Black is one of the best mattresses for back sleepers.
 Hot sleepers might like the cool sleep offered by the Beautyrest Black, while couples might appreciate the edge support on either mattress.

 Which Mattress Has the Best Feel?